top of page

 When you coax someone, you employ a gentle and friendly approach to convince or motivate them, particularly when they might be hesitant, uncertain, or resistant.
 Coaxing involves employing tact, empathy, and patience to gradually influence or guide someone towards a desired outcome or action.
 It can involve employing praise, flattery, promises, or rewards to win someone's trust and cooperation.
 Coaxing can also involve employing soothing or comforting words to alleviate someone's fears or concerns.
 The verb 'coax' implies a gentle and nurturing approach to influence someone's decision, behavior, or mindset, emphasizing the art of persuasion through encouragement and kindness.

-Example sentences of coax
+Example sentences containing coax

 1. She used her warm smile to coax the shy child out of their shell.